oclc-developer-house/jquery-viaf-autocomplete/README.md

 })
 ```

-The value should correspond to: records > record > recordData > VIAFCluster > nameType from the SRU response.
+The "type" value should correspond to: *records > record > recordData > VIAFCluster > nameType* from the existing SRU response.

 Then the obvious next step would be to allow a query parameter to filter by the newly exposed field.
 The motivation is that when you know you are looking for a geographic or corporate name or UniformTitleWork, the relevance of the most likely auto-complete entries will be zero.
 In those cases, the user is quite likely to get back only the "wrong" completions until much later in the string and it is conceivable that even the complete string will still retrieve more than one page of hits of the wrong type.